NicolasTerroni/MyFridgeAPI/README.md

 MyFridge will be a simple rest API implemented with Django REST Framework and MongoDB thought for those people who never know what to cook, like me :)

-Users would be able to:
+Users will be able to:
 - Sign up
 - Sign in
 - Access and update their user detail